 Bring polymerase chain reaction (PCR) and electrophoresis into your classroom with the Taste of Genetics PTC MiniLab!
 This fun and engaging Mendelian genetics lab allows students to identify their phenotype for bitter taste and investigate their genotype for the bitter taste gene, TAS2R38.
 Students will extract their own DNA, amplify a region of interest of the gene, use a restriction digest assay to cut the DNA, then separate and visualize the fragments using electrophoresis to determine their genetic profile of the of their TAS2R38 alleles.

-- Teacher and student guides with background information, step-by-step procedures, questions for critical thinking, student worksheets for analysis, and sample answers for teachers
+- Teacher guide with background information, step-by-step procedures, questions for critical thinking, and sample answers for teachers

 - Hands-on lab that can be completed in three 50-minute class periods

 - Store at 4°C; GreenGel™ Cups should be left in the original box and protected from light